From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding: Discussion

 \subsection{Computational Analysis}

 We analyze the computational efficiency of F2C by comparing visual token counts on Video-MME (w/o subtitles) under budgets of 8, 16, and 32 full-resolution frames (Table~\ref{tab:token_efficiency}).
 Despite adding temporal context, F2C achieves similar or fewer tokens than frame-based selectors because overlapping frames are encoded only once.
 The reduction becomes increasingly significant as the budget grows, showing that F2C not only enriches temporal continuity but also improves efficiency.

-This balance of accuracy and computation makes F2C well suited for long-form video understanding.
+It is also worth noting that the additional cost introduced by the vision-language encoder is minor relative to the overall VLM inference cost.
+First, image features can be pre-computed and cached, making the per-query overhead effectively zero during inference.
+Second, even when computed on the fly, the encoding is parallel across frames and can be executed in a single batch, whereas VLM decoding remains strictly sequential over tokens.
+As a result, the dominant computational bottleneck remains the LLM forward pass rather than the visual encoder.
+This balance of accuracy and computation further underscores the suitability of F2C for long-form video understanding.